 The Guides to Social Policy Law is a collection of publications designed to assist decision makers administering social policy law.
 The information contained in this publication is intended only as a guide to relevant legislation/policy.
 The information is accurate as at the date listed at the bottom of the page, but may be subject to change.
 To discuss individual circumstances please contact Services Australia.

-2.6.1 PPL claimant in exceptional circumstances – parent of a child who is not the birth mother or a partner of a parent of the child
+2.6.1 PPL claimant in exceptional circumstances – parent of the child or partner of a parent of the child

 Introduction